 Design thinking is already shaping up the market and will continue to do so.
 At Synpulse, we believe in employing the best industry practices to help our clients navigate through market challenges.

 The future of banking will be one that offers intelligent experiences with tailor-made solutions at all digital touchpoints.
-Valuing a user-led design approach, we have developed VB8, a digital banking turnkey solution that fits in with the customer’s lifestyle and financial well-being.
+Valuing a user-led design approach, we have developed the Digital Banking Platform, powered by PULSE8, a digital banking turnkey solution that fits in with the customer’s lifestyle and financial well-being.

 1 Design Thinking Defined (IDEO,2023)